ibmverse/verse-developer/_tutorials/ext-send-data-to-app.markdown

 This method supports sending data to a URL with unknown value parameters, known as dot-separated string variables.
 In a URL, every variable is represented as `<variable>`.
 When a URL is employed to send data from Verse to a web application, each URL variable will be dynamically substituted as a specific value.
 In Verse, the information can be extracted from the context data to replace the URL variable.
 This kind of variable can exist in any part of a URL, such as path, query and fragment, etc.

-In this section, a specific example will be given to explain how to configure the widget.json file to define a URL and use it to send data to a web application.
+In this section, a specific example will be given to explain how to configure the widget.json file to define a URL and use this URL to send data to a web application.
 For example, a web application is expected to find the homePage of some employee from the specific department of a company.
 For example, you can use the URL
 `https://yourcompany.com/org/research?username=samantha_daryn` to look up the Samantha_daryn, who is from your company's research department.
 Also, you can find the Sophia from your company's marketing department via the URL `https://yourcompany.com/org/markerting?username=sophia`.
 To achieve this, you can simply construct one URL
 `https://yourcompany.com/org/<profile.department>?username=<profile.name>`.
 When you click different person's profile, the variables `<profile.department>` and `<profile.name>` will be replaced by the specific value extracted from the context data.